bdelv/project-euler-dart/README.md

 * Make sure **pub** is accessible from the command line.
 If not, add the PATH in **~/.profile** (Linux) or your environment variables (Windows)
 * Go in the **dartpad-euler** folder
-* run a file by typing something like:
+* run a problem by typing something like:
 ```
 pub run euler012.dart
 ```